Stomach bug almost ruined Jennifer Lopez and Ben Affleck's 'perfect' wedding

 But these "unexpected setbacks" did not ruin the Aug 20 wedding weekend festivities for American singer-actress Jennifer Lopez, 53, and American actor Ben Affleck, 50.

-They had celebrated alongside friends and family on the grounds of his 87-acre compound outside Savannah, Georgia.
+They had celebrated alongside friends and family on the grounds of his 35ha compound outside Savannah, Georgia.

-She shared these intimate details and more wedding photos via her On The JLo newsletter on Thursday (Sept 1).
+Lopez shared these intimate details and more wedding photos via her On The JLo newsletter on Thursday.

 The couple dated from 2002 to 2004, during which they got engaged, before eventually breaking up.

-Lopez went on to have twins with ex-husband Marc Anthony, while Affleck shares three kids with ex-wife Jennifer Garner.
+Lopez went on to have twins with her ex-husband, actor-singer Marc Anthony, while Affleck shares three kids with his ex-wife, actress Jennifer Garner.

 Another special moment was when Lopez surprised Affleck with a performance by American singer-songwriter Marc Cohn, who sang as she walked down the aisle.